IAL 7: Spectra

 13. The Doppler Effect

-14. The Doppler effect (previewed in the animation in the adjacent figure: local link / general link: doppler_effect_siren_animation.html) is the shift in frequency/wavelength of a wave phenomenon from a reference frequency/wavelength and that shift depends on the motion of an observer and/or source of the wave phenomenon.
+14. The Doppler effect (previewed in the animation in the adjacent figure: local link / general link: doppler_effect_siren_animation.html) is the shift in frequency/wavelength of a wave phenomenon.

-Hereafter, for brevity, we will usually just refer to the case of mechanical waves and the case of EMR.
+Hereafter, for brevity, we will usually just refer to the two cases specified above as mechanical waves and EMR.

-The Doppler effect is somewhat similar in the two cases, but the detailed behavior and the formulae are different.
+The Doppler effect is somewhat similar in the two cases, but the detailed behavior and the formulae are different in general as noted above.

-For mechanical waves (with the in the classical limit (which is all we'll consider here for simplicity), the natural reference frequency is, depending on the case, either of:
+1. For mechanical waves the natural reference frequency is, depending on the case, either of:

 1. The frequency of the wave phenomenon in the medium reference frame (i.e., the reference frame in which the observer is at rest with respect to the medium).

-2. The fixed emission frequency for a source of wave phenomenon: e.g., a siren.
+2. The fixed emission frequency for a source of wave phenomenon (e.g., a siren) when the source is NOT at rest with respect to the medium.

-For EMR in the vacuum limit (which is all we'll consider here for simplicity), the natural reference frequency is the frequency of the emission of the source of the EMR.
+2. For EMR the natural reference frequency is the frequency that the source of the EMR.

 The Doppler effect was first discovered by Austrian Christian Doppler (1803--1853) in 1842 for light.
 The application to sound came only a little later in about 1845.